Post Summary: You Can’t Get It Back, but You Can Make the Next One Prove It

 She called about a website for her cell phone popcorn store.
-One of those businesses you walk past and wonder how it stays open — like an Arby’s, where some part of your brain quietly asks if this is a money laundering front because the math just doesn’t add up.
+One of those businesses you walk past and wonder how it stays open, because the math just doesn’t add up.
 But she wasn’t calling about that.
 She was calling because she’d already paid thousands to another company and had nothing to show for it.
 No website.
 No answers.
 Couldn’t even get the person on the phone.

 The Money’s Gone and They Know You Can’t Leave

 We’ve seen it in other industries.
-Indexed annuities in the financial advisor space — awful products with ten-year surrender penalties that lock people into something they didn’t fully understand when they signed.
+Indexed annuities in the financial advisor space, awful products with ten-year surrender penalties that lock people into something they didn’t fully understand when they signed.
 Web design contracts work the same way.
 You’re stuck in a web design contract with a company that stopped caring the day you signed.
-The website might be half-built, or it might be built and terrible, but either way the customer service is gone because they know you can’t leave.
+The website might be half-built, or it might be built and terrible, but either way the customer service is gone because there’s nowhere for you to go.
 That’s the trap.
 Once you’re locked in, they don’t have to try anymore.

 And the exit is designed to cost you, too.